MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 npm run dev
 ```

-2. New Webapp, with more features and ab better User Experience - coming soon!
+2. New webapp, with more features and better usability - coming soon!

 ![WebApp-New](https://github.com/MrCornau/HowToFindLeadUsersOnline-Fast/blob/main/Assets/FinalWebapp.jpg?raw=true)

 # 6. Integration Into Figma

-We provide a Figma Plugin, to easilie move from the Webapp into a tool where workshops can be hosted.
+We provide a Figma plugin to convert the webapp into a tool where workshops can be hosted.

-#### 1. Setup Figma Plugin (Currently in Developemt Mode)
+#### 1. Set up Figma plugin (currently in development mode)

 ```
 FigmaPlugin/